How to watch the Met Gala red carpet and what to know about the fashion event of the year

 This dress code is tied to two upcoming exhibits at the Costume Institute: “In America: A Lexicon of Fashion,” which is launching Saturday, and “In America: An Anthology of Fashion,” opening next May.

-“The American fashion community has been supporting us for 75 years, really since the beginning of the Costume Institute, so I wanted to acknowledge its support, and also to celebrate and reflect upon American fashion.” curator Andrew Bolton told Vogue.
+“The American fashion community has been supporting us for 75 years, really since the beginning of the Costume Institute, so I wanted to acknowledge its support, and also to celebrate and reflect upon American fashion,” curator Andrew Bolton told Vogue.
 “And I’ve been really impressed by American designers’ responses to the social and political climate, particularly around issues of body inclusivity and gender fluidity, and I’m just finding their work very, very self-reflective.
 I really do believe that American fashion is undergoing a renaissance.”

 The co-chairs: